Goal

 6. Save the task.

-Note: For Denodo Platform 7.0 and 8.0, make sure to change the configuration in both Denodo Solution Manager and Denodo Platform.
+Note: Make sure to change the configuration in both Denodo Solution Manager and Denodo Platform.